Robert Powell: Tree Pictures

 Most of the trees seen in Perth nowadays are planted ones, mostly of species that do not occur here naturally.
 Many are eucalypts, but native to quite different parts of Australia, such as the eastern States.
-The pictures may help you become more familiar with what healthy, well developed specimens of Perth’s local trees look like.
+The pictures on this website may help you become more familiar with what healthy, well developed specimens of Perth’s local trees look like.
 I find these trees beautiful, and I hope you will too.

 Trees like these can still be found, but are now far less common.
 Many, of course, have been lost as land has been developed.
 And sadly many that survive are in poor health; have been badly damaged by severe fires; or are affected by the drying climate associated with global warming, or by imbalances in the ecology (leading, for instance, to abnormally heavy attack by particular insect species).
 Many specimens of local species that we see nowadays are ones that have been replanted, or have regenerated in bushlands; these are young trees, quite different from the well developed specimens seen in these photographs.

 Local species of tree are of high value to conservation for the life they support.
 This includes a large number and diversity of local insects, which provide essential ecological services, such as pollination and the recycling of nutrients.
 They are the main food for many birds, bats and other animals.
 And as part of Perth’s natural vegetation, local trees are of further significance in giving Perth residents a sense of place.

 A few of the pictures were taken by my mother, Myee Powell, or my wife, Jane Emberson; these are acknowledged in the captions.
 The rest were taken by me, many in the 1960s or ’70s.
 Many are in black and white, an excellent medium for showing a tree’s visual character, including its shape and structure, the textures of its foliage or bark, and its abundance of detail.
 I began taking digital pictures in 2003.
 Some of these have been converted (by a good photographic laboratory) from colour to black and white, including some of the tuart and yate pictures on this website.